nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 * (C) Town Bylaws
  * Article 23 – Hawkers and Peddlers: A violation shall be $100.

- * Article 33 Violation of the Plastic Bag Reduction Bylaw – first offense – written warning;
+ * Article 33 Violation of the Plastic Reduction Bylaw – first offense – written warning;
 2nd offense $50; 3rd and subsequent offenses - $100 per offense.

  * Article 52, Section 4 – Sewer Regulations: A violation shall be a maximum of $5,000.00.